 Technical SEO: The 15 Aspects You Need To Know

-SEO is more than just great content; several technical aspects need to be considered if you want your website to perform to the best of its ability.
-Fortunately, many of these things can be completed without an expert’s help, although some require a bit of technical know-how.
+SEO is more than just great content; several technical aspects must be considered if you want your website to perform to the best of its ability.
+Fortunately, many of these things can be completed without an expert's help, although some require a bit of technical know-how.

 In this article, we will provide an insight into technical SEO, focusing on the 15 technical aspects you need to know for a website that guarantees maximum performance.

 What is technical SEO, and why is it important?

 Technical SEO optimises a website and the server that hosts it so the site can perform better in organic search engine rankings.
 Optimisations like making your site faster and easier to crawl allow search engines like Google to index your website more effectively.

 To guarantee that all aspects of technical SEO are being considered for your site, you may wish to hire a professional freelance web developer to design and maintain your website with SEO in mind.
 A freelance developer typically charges between $150-$200 per hour.

 The 15 technical SEO aspects you need to know

 Below are 15 technical SEO aspects for managing a successful website.
 These range from security to backlink quality, and by following our simple guidelines, you can plan and execute your technical SEO audits.

 1 – SSL certificates